 - The deprivation of food, shelter, clothing, or services necessary to maintain physical or mental health.

-Abuse of elderly people is a broad offense.
-It encompasses any behavior that can cause physical or mental harm, such as:
+Therefore, abuse of elderly people encompasses any behavior that can cause physical or mental harm, such as:

 - Hitting, kicking, or punching;